Qabas-mamari/pandas_basic/README.md

 [![Imports: isort](https://img.shields.io/badge/%20imports-isort-%231674b1?style=flat&labelColor=ef8336)](https://pycqa.github.io/isort/)

 ## what is ?
 pandas is an open-source library that provides high-performance, easy-to-use data structures, and data analysis tools for Python.
 In this intermediate-level, hands-on course, learn how to use the pandas library and tools for data analysis and data structuring.
-Instructor Jonathan Fernandes dives into topics such as DataFrames, basic plotting, indexing, and groupby.
-To help you learn how to work with data more effectively, Jonathan takes you through a series of exercises that are based on the same large, public data set: the Olympic medal winners from 1896 to 2008.
+We will go into topics such as DataFrames, basic plotting, indexing, and groupby.
+To help you learn how to work with data more effectively, we will takes you through a series of exercises that are based on the same large, public data set: the Olympic medal winners from 1896 to 2008.

 ## Learning objectives